houpc0116/docker_nilm/README.md

 # Mosquitto on Docker Container
 The `docker-compose.yml` file includes a basic installation of Mosquitto on a Docker container.
 Clone the repository and follow the given steps below:
 1. Start container: `docker compose up -d`.
 Three new directories (`config`, `data`, `log`) will be created.
-2. Get into the relevant container: `docker exec -it mqtt sh`.
+2. Get into the relevant container: `docker exec -it mosquitto sh`.
-3. Generate authentication file: `mosquitto_passwd -c /mosquitto/config/auth username`.
+3. Generate authentication file: `mosquitto_passwd -b /mosquitto/config/passwd awinlab awinlab`.
 Replace the `username` with your own.
 4. Enter the password once prompt.
 5. Create a configuration file: `touch config/mosquitto.conf` with the following configurations:
 ```